marcopaganini/clipsync/README.md

 There are a few ways to go abount an MQTT account:

 * Use the default, the mosquitto.org test (public) server.
-For this to happen, just run `clips client` without specifying a server with the `--server` flag.
+For this to happen, just run `clipsync client` without specifying a server with the `--server` flag.
 This directs the program to use clipboard encryption, a random topic and the free servers.
   This option is the default and should be zero work.
 Note that public servers may become unavailable, so YMMV.